Giuliani faces grand jury in Georgia 2020 election probe

 Though grand jury secrecy rules prohibit people present during grand jury testimony from discussing it, that prohibition does not apply to witnesses, including Giuliani.
 As a former federal prosecutor, he is likely familiar with those rules.

-It's unclear how much the former New York mayor and attorney for Trump will be willing to say now that his lawyers have been informed he's a target of the investigation.
+It's unclear how much the former New York mayor and attorney for Trump was willing to say after his lawyers were informed Monday that he's a target of the investigation.

 The investigation by Fulton County District Attorney Fani Willis has brought heightened scrutiny to the desperate and ultimately failed efforts to overturn Democrat Joe Biden’s 2020 election win.
 It’s one of several investigations into Trump’s actions in office as he lays the groundwork for another run at the White House in 2024.